oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

     ```shell
     oractl:> <copy>deploy --app-name application --service-name account --artifact-path /path/to/accounts-0.0.1-SNAPSHOT.jar --image-version 0.0.1</copy>
+    uploading: /Users/atael/tmp/cloudbank/accounts/target/accounts-0.0.1-SNAPSHOT.jar
-    uploading: account/target/accounts-0.0.1-SNAPSHOT.jarbuilding and pushing image...
+    building and pushing image...

-    creating deployment and service... successfully deployed
+    creating deployment and service...
+    obaas-cli [deploy]: Application was successfully deployed
     oractl:>
     ```

   > What happens when you use the Oracle Backend for Spring Boot CLI **deploy** command?
   When you run the deploy command, the Oracle Backend for Spring Boot CLI does several things for you:

-    - Uploads the JAR file to server side
+  * Uploads the JAR file to server side
-    - Builds a container image and push it to the OCI Registry
+  * Builds a container image and push it to the OCI Registry
-    - Inspects the JAR file and looks for bind resources (JMS)
+  * Inspects the JAR file and looks for bind resources (JMS)
-    - Create the microservices deployment descriptor (k8s) with the resources supplied
+  * Create the microservices deployment descriptor (k8s) with the resources supplied
-    - Applies the k8s deployment and create k8s object service to microservice
+  * Applies the k8s deployment and create k8s object service to microservice

 1. Verify account service